MicrosoftDocs/powerbi-docs/powerbi-docs/service-publish-to-web.md

 ## Tenant setting

-Power BI administrators can enable or disable the publish to web feature.
-They may also restrict access to specific groups.
-Your ability to create an embed code changes based on this setting.
+Power BI administrators can enable or disable the Publish to web feature.
+They can also restrict access to specific groups, which can impact your ability to create an embed code.

 |Feature |Enabled for entire organization |Disabled for entire organization |Specific security groups   |
 |---------|---------|---------|---------|